11 RV Products We Cannot Live Without

 Between the tripod and wheel stabilizers, we have eliminated front-to-back as well as the side-to-side movement making our long stays boondocking a lot more enjoyable without the rocking.
 It has kept both of us happy.
 Since Kate loves to sleep in and Lance insists on rising with the sun, he can get up and move around without waking her up.

 We use this item heavily when we are traveling up north in the winter.
-When visiting Montana we got snowed in, yet we still had water inside our trailer for the entire month of subfreezing temperatures while we were there with no problem at all.
+When visiting Montana we got snowed in, yet we still had water inside our trailer for the entire month.

-We highly recommend this hose to anybody who lives or plans to travel during the winter, we even used it in the Southwest on very cold nights when other campers were shutting their water off in preparation for a freeze.
+We highly recommend this hose to anybody who lives or plans to travel during the winter.

 We use 2 different filters depending on how long we are staying in a spot.

 We use the small filter when we are filling up our freshwater tank before going boondocking.

 It attaches directly to the hose and it will purify the water as it goes into the trailer.
 Keep in mind that we have another filter inside our trailer that we installed under our kitchen sink: Nahla Pure Ultra High Capacity water filter to purify the water from our fresh tank again before we drink it.
 It might seem a little overkill but many states have terrible drinking water.
 We also use this product if we are staying in a park for a short period of time.
 This item does not have a replacement filter.
 When it’s time to replace the filter, you replace the entire item.